How Do I Monitor the Temperature of My Pool or Hot Tub On a Lyric?

 You can monitor the temperature of your pool or hot tub on a Lyric by setting up a digital programmable temperature sensor with a compatible waterproof probe and then pairing the temperature sensor with the Lyric by using a compatible wireless transmitter, such as a Honeywell SiXCT Sensor.

 When setting up a Honeywell Lyric Alarm System to monitor the temperature of a pool or hot tub, there are several things to keep in mind.
 First, you will need a digital temperature sensor that allows you to custom set the high and low temperature limits to meet the needs of your specific application.
 One temperature sensor that works great for this is the Winland EA400.
-For more information on using the EA400, please refer to its Installation and Owner's Manual, which can be accessed here.
+For more information on using the EA400, please refer to its Installation and Owner's Manual, which can be accessed here you can also refer to this informative FAQ.
 Other options are available as well, but this is the one we recommend if you are shopping on the Alarm Grid website.

 Second, you will need two (2) compatible waterproof probes to accurately monitor the water temperature.
 The reason why you need two probes is because one will be used for high-temp output, and the other will be used for the low-temp output.
 You can use two of the same probe models.
 A good probe option for the Winland EA400 is the Winland TEMP-L-W. Just remember that while the Winland TEMP-L-W Probe is waterproof, the Winland EA400 Sensor is not.
 You will need to mount or install the EA400 in a spot where it receives protection against harmful outdoor elements.
 This could include inside a shed, in a pool house, or under some sort of covering.
 The operating temperature range for the EA400 is 32℉ - 122℉ with 5% to 95% relative humidity.
 If you are using a different sensor-probe combination, refer to the manual of that sensor for mounting info.